 Blackstone: US, listed private equity giant with large investments in Australia including a $6 billion property portfolio and 100% of Crown Resorts after a 2022 takeover.

-Block Inc: US payments company founded by Twitter founder Jack Dorsey which used to be called Square and also bought Afterpay in 2021, handing over 19% of its shares for a business that is arguably worthless now.
+Block Inc: US payments company founded by Twitter founder Jack Dorsey which used to be called Square and also bought Afterpay in 2021, handing over 19% of its shares for the business.

 BMW: German, luxury car industry.